reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactivetransportsolver-calcite-brine.rst

 The object is initialized by the chemical system common to all degrees of freedom in the chemical field.
-We also provide it with other discretization parameters such as mesh, velocity, diffusion coefficient, state on the boundary condition, and size of the step for incremental time stepping.
+We also provide it with other discretization parameters such as mesh, velocity, diffusion coefficient, the state on the boundary condition, and size of the step for incremental time stepping.
 Lastly, we initialize the reactive solver object with the chemical field object specified on the previous step.